 There are 4 ways to narrow it down:

 - The Object filter – select only specific tables

 - The Column filter – select only specific columns

 - The Max value filter – select the maximum row value

 - The Where clause filter – select only specific rows

-When a database is selected in the New project window, click the Advanced button in the bottom-left corner and click the Object filter tab that will be shown on the left side of the window:
+When a database is selected in the New project window, click the Advanced button and click the Object filter tab that will be shown in opened menu below:

 The list of tables can be also filtered by Name and/or Schema.
-Filtering by Name and/or Schema can be done by entering a specific letter or word in the Name/Shema filed, or by selecting a specific one from the drop-down list:
+Filtering by Name and/or Schema can be done by clicking on Filter button and then entering a specific letter or word in the Filter string filed:

 Once the specific objects are selected and a database is loaded, click the Data button from the Home tab in the View section: